Tripling of the Superconducting Critical Current Density in BaFe$_2$(As$_{1-x}$P$_x$)$_2$ Retained After Pressure Release: Results and Discussion

 \subsection{Effect of pressure cycling on vortex pinning}

-When performed at low temperature, the PQP protocol has shown that pressure-induced structural modifications can be retained after pressure release at low temperatures, leading to significant enhancements in $T_c$.
+When performed at low temperature, the pressure-quench protocol has shown that pressure-induced structural modifications can be retained after pressure release at low temperatures, leading to significant enhancements in $T_c$ \cite{Deng2021,Deng2025}.
 Here, we study whether similar irreversible effects can occur on P-doped Ba122 crystals when pressurization and depressurization occur at room temperature.
-To test this, the sample was pressurized from 0~GPa to 1.08~GPa and then released back to ambient pressure.
-We then measured the magnetization, hysteresis, and magnetic relaxation before and after the pressure cycle.
+In Sample \#1, after two pressure cycles, with peak pressures of 0.60 and 1.08~GPa reached in cycles 1 and 2, respectively.
+We noticed that the pressurization process was irreversible, in that the $T_c$ and $J_c$ did not return to their original values after pressure release.
+To understand the origin of this irreversible pressure effect, we performed scanning electron microscopy (SEM), scanning transmission electron microscopy (STEM), and single-crystal X-ray diffraction (XRD) measurements on Sample~\#2.
+Sample~\#2 was cut into two pieces, which we designate as Samples \#2A and \#2B.
+Sample~\#2B was then pressurized from 0~GPa to 1.08~GPa and then released back to ambient pressure.

-In sample \#1, we noticed that the pressurization process was irreversible, in that the $T_c$ and $J_c$ did not return to their original values after pressure release.
-To systematically characterize this behavior, we measured $T_c$, $J_c$, and $S$ in sample~\#2 before pressurization and after pressurization to 1.08~GPa, followed by full pressure release.
-Figure~\ref{fig:fig4}(a) compares the temperature-dependent moment in each case, revealing a noticeable increase in $T^{onset}_c$ for both samples after the pressure cycle, plotted in the inset.
+We first used SEM to examine whether the pressure cycle altered the surface morphology.
+Compared with the surface before the pressure cycle (Fig.~\ref{fig:fig4}(a,b)), microcracks are observed after pressurization (Fig.~\ref{fig:fig4}(d,e)).
+These cracks likely originate from inhomogeneous pressure caused by the spacer compressing the sample in the uniaxial direction.
+For the largest observable cracks from the 65$\times$ image in Fig.~\ref{fig:fig4}(d), the crack density is approximately $21.1$~mm$^{-2}$, and the average crack length is $190 \pm 80~\mu$m.
+From the 650$\times$ image in Fig.~\ref{fig:fig4}(e), the crack density is approximately $1570$~mm$^{-2}$, and the average crack length is $24 \pm 11~\mu$m.
+The crack width was further estimated using the 3500$\times$ and 12000$\times$ images in Supplementary Fig.~S7(d-f).
+The widest cracks are about $2~\mu$m, and the narrower ones range from 100 to 500~nm.